rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-22-caa146fe7a57eba9-listing-of-new-securities-of-uravi-defence-and-technology-limited.md

 stocks:
 - URAVI
 tags:
+- conversion
+- equity
 - listing
+- lock-in
 - new-securities
-- equity-shares
-- preferential-allotment
-- warrant-conversion
-- lock-in
+- preferential-issue
 title: Listing of New Securities of Uravi Defence and Technology Limited
 ---